shashank-99-code/book-reader-app/AI_SETUP.md

 ### 4. Book Processing

-When books are uploaded, they need to be processed into chunks for AI analysis:
+Books are now automatically processed for AI features when uploaded:

-1. **Automatic Processing**: After uploading a book, call the processing endpoint:
+1. **Automatic Processing**: When you upload a book (PDF or EPUB), it's automatically processed in the background for AI features
+2. **No Manual Steps Required**: The processing happens seamlessly after upload
+3. **Status Checking**: You can check processing status via:
    ```
-   POST /api/books/[bookId]/process
+   GET /api/books/[bookId]/process
    ```

-2. **Manual Processing**: You can also trigger processing from the UI or via API

 ## Using AI Features